 When a disaster strikes, it isn’t going to be easy for anyone.
-But the people who were smart enough to prepare and plan ahead of time are going to have a competitive edge.
+But the people who are smart enough to prepare and plan ahead of time will have a competitive edge.

 If you’ve got a stockpile of food and water in your home, then you won’t have to face the mobs in the supermarket who are scrambling for basic supplies.